chaoss/augur/docs/new-install.md

 ## Augur Setup

+## General Pre-Requisites
+### Frontend (Optional)
+1. Install NodeJS (Optional if only running the backend)
+2. Install NPM (Optional if only running the backend)
+3. Install vue.js (Optional if only running the backend)
+4. Install vue-cli (Optional if only running the backend)

+### Backend (Ubuntu instructions, use Linux Distro Appropriate Package Manager Otherwise)
+1. Obtain a GitHub Access Token: https://github.com/settings/tokens
+2. Obtain a GitLab Access Token: https://gitlab.com/-/profile/personal_access_tokens
+3. Python3 needs to be installed, and typically is by default on most systems.

 ### Docker
 1. Make sure docker, and docker-compose are both installed
 2. Modify the `environment.txt` file in the root of the repository to include your GitHub and GitLab API keys.